apache/cordova-docs/www/docs/en/2.1.0/cordova/contacts/ContactAddress/contactaddress.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: ContactAddress
 ---

 ContactAddress
 ==============

-Contains address properties for a `Contact` object.
+Contains address properties for a `[Contact](../Contact/contact.html)` object.

 Properties
 ----------